WHY MOVE TO COLORADO

 3. Climate and weather

 The climate of Colorado is greatly affected by the geography of the state.
 Most of the state area is covered with mountains, foothills, and high plains.
 The biggest part of the country features low humidity and not much precipitation; however, there is much sunshine and cool nights with a clear sky.
 At the same time, there are many microclimates from subtropical to subarctic depending on the altitude.
 It means that every person can find a climate that suits him most of all within one state.
 For example, Denver can boast 300 days of sunshine a year and even winters are rather warm there, let alone other cities and towns.
+If you love sunny days and are still wondering why move to Colorado, then you already have the answer.

 4. Economic growth